Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/3-Merklized-Storage-slides.md

 ### Unbalanced Tree

 - Unbalanced tree means unbalanced performance.
-  An attack vector, if done right.
+  An attack vector, if done wrong.
 - More about this in FRAME storage, and how it is prevented there.

 Notes: